AmaniWanene/Disease-Outbreak-Tracking/README.md

 **Overview**

-This AI-driven detection system leverages social media data to track outbreaks of influenza and tuberculosis, two significant public health threats with widespread respiratory impacts.
-By analyzing real-time posts for early signs of disease clusters, the system enables WHO and health agencies to identify potential outbreaks quickly.
-This proactive approach aims to reduce disease spread, improve response times, and ultimately lower morbidity and mortality rates
+Influenza and tuberculosis (TB) are significant respiratory diseases with high infection rates worldwide, posing serious public health challenges.
+Influenza spreads rapidly in seasonal outbreaks, while TB remains a top infectious killer, especially in densely populated areas.
+Our AI-driven detection system uses social media data to identify early signs of these diseases, enabling health agencies like WHO to detect potential outbreaks quickly.
+This proactive approach helps reduce disease transmission, improve response times, and ultimately lower morbidity and mortality rates globally.

 **Goal**
 Early detection of potential influenza and tuberculosis outbreaks using